bellkev/kage-console/README.md

 The current build process merges the input fonts quite naively.
 It would almost certainly benefit from additional modifications to the final font file (hints, metrics, etc) after merger.

-There is also no validation done yet to check for coverage of all the blocks specified in `*_blocks` files.
+There is also no validation done yet to check for coverage of all the blocks specified in `blocks/*.txt` files.
 Characters in some specified blocks (especially non-CJKV blocks) may be missing.

 ## Why "Kage Console"?
 The name refers to the [KAGE（影）system](http://kamichi.jp/kage.html) used on GlyphWiki to render relatively simple stroke information that can be edited on that site into the higher-resolution SVG paths that go into fonts.